 Moving really slow, or can’t settle down

 Have you noticed yourself moving much slower than usual?
-Have other people taken notice?
+Have other people noticed?
 You may be experiencing psychomotor slowness.
 On the other hand, psychomotor agitation is when you seem like you are on the go.
 Many people do not recognize this symptom as a sign of depression.
 Some people can become very productive when they are experiencing depression, although there are feelings of emptiness, sadness, or lack of pleasure.

 It is easy not to have a lot of energy with depression.
 It’s like power has been “pressed” out of you.
 We call this anergia.
 This low energy can impact our ability to stay motivated, connect with others, or finish tasks.
 This can contribute to procrastination, imposter syndrome, and low-self esteem.